linju-podcast/website/src/content/podcast/en/podcast-06.md

 ## Timeline

-- 02:47 The importance of clarifying English learning goals
+- 02:47 The importance of clarifying English learning objectives
 - 09:20 Is it still necessary to learn English in the AI era?
 - 17:08 Self-assessment tools for English proficiency
 - 18:34 Learning methods for beginners